 Generally, most people love the new look after they've undergone this procedure.
 However, you may not feel like your normal self for months after the surgery.
 You've gone through a tremendous amount to make this happen, both emotionally and physically, and it's very important that you follow proper diet and exercise to maintain your new look.

 Does Insurance Cover a Tummy Tuck?

-Be warned: Insurance carriers generally do not cover elective, cosmetic surgery.
-But, your carrier may cover a certain percentage if you have a hernia that will be corrected through the procedure, or your anterior muscles are abnormally spread.
+Insurance carriers generally do not cover elective, cosmetic surgery.
+However, your carrier may cover a certain percentage if you have a hernia that will be corrected through the procedure, or your anterior muscles are abnormally spread.

 It's extremely important that you begin communicating with your insurance company early on, and that you discuss your insurance concerns with your surgeon.
 In most cases, your surgeon will write a letter to your insurance carrier, making the case for medical necessity, if it applies to you.

 It's also very important to realize that insurance may only cover certain portions of the surgery, so make sure you get details.
 With any cosmetic surgery, this may affect future insurance coverage for you and your premiums may increase.

 Reviewed by the doctors at The Cleveland Clinic, Department of Plastic Surgery.